millacarmona/morphospace/README.md

 morphometrics analyses.
-The functions from `morphospace` have been designed to work in intergration with other widely used geometric morphometrics R packages such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), and `Momocs` (Bonhome et al. 2014), whose functions cover other more essential steps in geometric morphometrics analysis (e.g. import, normalization, and statistical analysis).
+The functions from `morphospace` have been designed to work in intergration with other widely used geometric morphometrics R packages such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et al. 2014), whose functions cover other more essential steps in geometric morphometrics analysis (e.g. import, normalization, and statistical analysis).

 Below, the general concept and capabilities of `morphospace` are displayed using two data sets representing different types of geometric